laltman2/neuromorphictesting/README.md

 ### b.
 Open Test_Comms.ipynb.
 Input the correct seiral port.

-You can find the correct serial port path for Macs with the code below.
+You can find the serial port for Mac with the terminal command below.
 ```
 ls /dev/tty.*
 ```
 Then run everything.

+Associated with the University of Pennsylvania.